 Weiler Plastic Surgery Is a Top 20 Allergan Provider

 Allergan is synonymous with excellence in aesthetics, and Weiler Plastic Surgery is honored to be recognized in 2022 as one of their Top 20 providers nationally out of more than 50,000 aesthetic practices.

 We're proud to partner with Allergan, who provides us with BOTOX®, JUVÉDERM®, CoolSculpting® Elite, and Natrelle® breast implants.
 Weiler Plastic Surgery remains one of Louisiana's top aesthetic practices!

 Planning Your Visit

 Whether you're coming from New Orleans or any other part of the state or country, we are here to help ensure your stay in Baton Rouge is enjoyable.
+We offer virtual consultations to minimize the number of trips you make here.
 Our full-time consultants are happy to answer any questions you may have about travel arrangements, accommodations, aftercare services, and more.
 Visit our travel support page for more information.

 To see for yourself why so many women and men travel to Baton Rouge for plastic surgery with us, request a consultation at Weiler Plastic Surgery using our online form or call

 (225) 399-0001 for an appointment.